tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 - Obsessed with asymmetrical risk and reward.
 This essentially means that they are focused on minimum risk with maximum results.
 - Asset allocation and margin of safety to diversify your portfolio in case you make wrong decisions.
 - Passionate about giving and being generous.
 It weren't tight or overly frugal.

-## work hard
-- the error rate of 10-20%, times when I would have made a different decision in a given situation if it means you can move fast.
-- Consider timing is entirely necessary or if it's something you're inflicting upon yourself as a stalling tactic.

 ## startups and making money
 - if you have set well-thought-out and intelligent rules, then FOLLOW THE RULES NO MATTER WHAT.
 You set the rules with intentions, don't break them when something tempting comes up.